B.A., Science, Technology, and Society, Cornell University, 1985

 Ph.D., History of Science and History, University of Wisconsin-Madison, 1997

 My primary historical interests lie in the ways that science and society have intersected in the modern era, especially with regard to religion and irreligion.
 My extensive study of the history of American humanism (sometimes called religious humanism, scientific humanism, or secular humanism) has forced me to think about what it means to be religious in the modern world and to what extent being scientific is also a religious-like endeavor for some people.
-My manuscript, The Scientific Spirit of American Humanism, is currently under consideration by a publisher.
+My manuscript, The Scientific Spirit of American Humanism, is under contract with Johns Hopkins Press.

 I have studied both Western and non-Western religious forms, and I have paid close attention to the intersection between Western science and the religious and philosophical thought of the East.
 Recently, I have also begun a more detailed study of religion and the environment from different religious perspectives.
 My classes on religion and science explore especially resonant moments at that intersection, points at which scientists, philosophers, and religious thinkers all come together in an effort to understand the human condition.